Selecting Executors: Executor of Estate in Florida: Complete Guide Under Florida Probate Law

 The best probate lawyer Florida understands that executors are under pressure and provides clear checklists and timelines to keep the estate on track.

-Intestate Succession (No Will): The decedent died without a will, requiring the court to appoint a Personal Representative (usually a spouse or adult child) to distribute assets according to Florida intestacy laws.
+• Intestate Succession (No Will): If someone dies without a will, the court must appoint a Personal Representative—usually a surviving spouse or adult child—to distribute assets according to Florida intestacy laws.

 Essential Florida Probate Glossary Terms